Software for Extreme Value Analysis (EVA)

 evir is and add-on package for the R system.
 It is an R port (conversion) of Version 3 of Alexander McNeil's S library EVIS (Extreme Values in S).
 It contains functions for extreme value theory, which may be divided into the following groups; exploratory data analysis, block maxima, peaks over thresholds (univariate and bivariate), point processes, gev/gpd distributions.

 ismev is and add-on package for the R system.
-It is an R port of S functions written by Stuart Coles to support (univariate) extreme value modelling (or modeling, if you're on the other side of the pond), including the computations carried out in Coles (2001).
+It is an R port of S functions written by Stuart Coles to support (univariate) extreme value modelling, including the computations carried out in Coles (2001).
 The functions may be divided into the following groups; maxima/minima, order statistics, peaks over thresholds and point processes.
 Coles (2001) is a textbook that provides an introduction to the topic at a relatively simple statistical level.

 Versions 1.37 and 1.38 include only very minor changes.
 The first was an update to add a NAMESPACE for consistency and usability with the newer versions of R. The latter fixed a couple of unimportant warnings: (i) a warning was given in the calls to gev.diag and gpd.diag because of the prob = TRUE argument that was not used, (ii) a warning about a partial argument match in one of the functions (this was potentially more serious in the event of change that does not allow partial argument matching).